dergigi/dergigi.github.io/collections/_posts/2026-08-23-rebuilding-boris.markdown

 provide a 'loupe' function to make precise text selection easier?
 Could we implement something like that for Boris?"
 And so on.[^fn-socratic]

+But it also speaks to the improvement of models, and agent harnesses, and various tooling around these things.
+Stuff got quite a bit better in the last 10 months.
+Noticibly so.

 After three days I had an app that was usable, as good as the webapp.
 On the fourth day I had an app that I enjoyed using.
 I kept using the app, taking lots of notes and screenshots to take inventory of what was broken and keep